rkodirkhonov/rkodirkhonov/README.md

 ## About Me
  Hi There, 👋 I'm Rustamjon, a double-major student in Computer Science at Sejong University
 - 🙎🏻‍♂️ currently working with lab practices using data structures deeply
-- 💯 currently studying advanced topics of C language
+- 💯 increasing my knowledge in advanced topics of C language
-- 🌱 currently learning C# programming language
+- 🌱 learning C# programming language
-- 👯 looking to collaborate with software developers who specialized in building technologies using JavaScript/React & C/C++
+- 👯 ready to collaborate and get an experience with software developers who are specialized in building technologies using primarily JavaScript | React & C | C++
-- 💬 desiring to do internship with a company where I will be given a full opportunity to show true myself with patience
+- 💬 looking for an opportunity to do internship with a company where I will use my acquired knowledge and skills to contribute to the prosperity of the company
 - ⚡ Fun fact: Have high passion to learn anything new when it has a high potential to push me forward in my field!

 ## Technologies